TachikakaMin/awap-2023/README.md

 In general, rush to the middle of map.

-But the optimal_path() is too expensive, I have to use some very simple heuristic function rather than optimal_path().
+But the optimal_path() is too expensive, I have to use some very simple heuristic functions rather than optimal_path().

 # Time out